simonw/paginate-json/README.md

       Fetch paginated JSON from a URL

     Options:
       --version      Show the version and exit.
       --nl           Output newline-delimited JSON
-      --jq TEXT  jq transformation to run on each page --help     Show this message and exit.
+      --jq TEXT      jq transformation to run on each page --accept TEXT  Accept header to send
+      --help         Show this message and exit.

 The `--jq` option only works if you install the optional pyjq dependency.